verilog-to-routing/vtr-verilog-to-routing/doc/src/yosys+odin/user_guide.rst

 	pmuxtree;
     # To possibly reduce words size
     wreduce;
-	# "undirven" to ensure there is no wire without drive
+	# "undriven" to ensure there is no wire without drive
     # "opt_muxtree" removes dead branches, "opt_expr" performs constant folding,
     # removes "undef" inputs from mux cells, and replaces muxes with buffers and inverters.
     # "-noff" a potential option to remove all sdff and etc. Only dff will remain